impira/docquery/README.md

 ...     print(q, p(question=q, **doc.context))
 ```

+## Quickstart (Docker)

+To run DocQuery with Docker, run the following:
+`docker build -t docscan-python-app .`
+`docker run -it --rm --name docscanner-app docscan-python-app`

+The example command can be modified in `entrypoint.sh`

 ## Use cases

 DocQuery excels at a number of use cases involving structured, semi-structured, or unstructured documents.
 You can ask questions about